From start to finish, how planning applications are considered.

 - Visit the site (very occasionally this may not be undertaken if a Case Officer is already very familiar with a site).

-- Assess the proposal against the relevant Development Plan policies and National Planning Guidance.
+- Assess the proposal against all relevant development plan policies.

 - Compile a report using all the above information, and make a recommendation of approval or refusal.

-During this period the Case Officer may also enter into negotiations with applicants or their agents to improve the proposals that have been submitted (possibly as a result of comments that have been received).
-The UK Government encourages Planning Authorities to approach decision-taking in a positive way and work proactively with applicants to secure the delivery of developments that improve the economic, social and environmental conditions of the area.
+During this period the Case Officer may also enter into discussions with applicants or their agents to improve the proposals that have been submitted.
+This may be necessary to ensure that proposals are in accordance with the development plan or to take account of comments that have been received, for example.
+The UK Government encourages Planning Authorities to approach decision-making in a positive way and work proactively with applicants to secure the delivery of developments that improve the economic, social and environmental conditions of the area.
+Development proposals that accord with an up-to-date development plan should be approved without delay.

 5 Who makes the final decision?